No Logo by Naomi Klein is the bible of the anti-globalization movement. And it’s a very good book.

 - Big brands focus on marketing to insecure teenagers

 - There’s a growing anti-brand resentment brewing

 No Logo says it doesn’t want to stand for a call to arms.
 It’s not about telling you what to do.
 It’s about empowering people to how brands and big corporation operates.

 What you do with that, is up to you.

 Naomi Klein explains how brands are created by marketing departments in the office and they have little to do with the actual production of the goods.

-Marketing department are busy thinking how to position their brand in the mind of the users -images of things instead of things-.
+Marketing departments are busy thinking about how to position their brand in the mind of the users -images of things instead of things-.

 And the actual production, that’s outsourced to places with cheap labor.